Nawanagar, Bihar

 As of 2011, the population of Nawanagar is 8,521, in 1,429 households, while the total population of the block is 166,534, in 25,557 households.

 Geography

 The village is situated in the lower part of Bihar.
 Most of the area is agricultural land with rice as the main crop.
-Due to variations in annual rainfall, local farmers cannot depend on seasonal rain for irrigation and have instead constructed lined and unlined perennial wells for irrigation.
-A perennial canal has also been constructed by local governing bodies but the water supply is still insufficient for the farmers due to improper administration.
+Due to variations in annual rainfall, local farmers cannot depend on seasonal rain for irrigation, they utilizes the Sone Canal system for irrigation, particularly through the five main branches of the western canal and its tributaries.

-A seasonal tributary of the River Ganga passes through the village, which is inaccessible during the summer.
+The River Ganga passes through the village, which is inaccessible during the summer.
 The river is the nearest (45 km) navigable inland waterway for mass transportation towards Kolkata in the east as well as parts of Uttar Pradesh.

 Demographics

 Nawanagar is a rural block, with no major urban centres.
 The sex ratio of the block was 951 as of 2011, including a ratio of 941 among the 0-6 age group.
 Members of scheduled castes made up 14.59% of the block's population, and members of scheduled tribes made up 0.25%.
 The block's literacy rate was 66.57%, the lowest among sub-districts in Buxar district.
 Literacy was higher among men (78.76%) than women (53.78%).

 Most of the Nawanagar block workforce was employed in agriculture in 2011, with 28.73% being cultivators who owned or leased their own land and another 52.84% being agricultural labourers who worked someone else's land for wages.
 2.69% were household industry workers, and the remaining 15.74% were other workers.
 Comparatively more men than women were cultivators and other workers, while comparatively more women than men were agricultural labourers and household industry workers.